knightsUCF/SpaceGame/design/design.md

+# Play Forager and Copy the Mechanics

+Copy the foraging gathering mechanics.

 # What We Really Need is a Custom Art Style for the Astronaut and the Machines

 We need a singular art style that will really set apart the game, because that is key.
 Go for something like out of 70s 80s science fiction.
 Study a ton of science fiction covers and try to pick up on some shapes to draw.
 Draw a lot of different stuff to pick what is best for now.